Working together to keep our students safe

 Safeguarding is everyone’s responsibility at Hereward and when a safeguarding concern is raised, it is dealt with swiftly, effectively, and in ways proportionate to the issues.
 The right of the individual to be heard throughout this process is a critical element in the drive towards personalised care and support.

 All staff, Governors or volunteers have a key role in preventing harm or abuse and in taking action where concerns arise.
-Our safeguarding policy and procedures are underpinned by Coventry Safeguarding Board, the Department of Education’s Keeping children safe in education statutory guidance 2016, and the Care Act 2016.
+Our Safeguarding Policy is underpinned by Coventry Safeguarding Board, the Department of Education’s Keeping children safe in education statutory guidance, and the Care Act 2016.
 This guidance outlines clearly how agencies and individuals should work together to protect children or adults at risk.
 Safeguarding is a duty and a shared responsibility.

 Hereward College has a team of safeguarding officers who can be contacted for advice should you have any concerns regarding a safeguarding matter.